 Employee onboarding is an essential element in the reduction of turnover, an increase in productivity and the foundation of a strong and positive company culture.
-Below are just 3 of the factors you need to ensure are included in your plans if you want to avoid murdering your onboarding process to work brilliantly every time.
+Below are just 3 of the factors you need to ensure are included in your plans if you want your onboarding process to work brilliantly every time.

 1. Make sure everyone is prepared

 It may sound obvious, but ensuring that all those people involved in the employee onboarding process are aware of the part they play and are ready to play their part.

 From senior management to direct colleagues, everyone has an important role in making sure that the new employee feels welcome and benefits from each of the different stages of the onboarding process.

 Making use of internal business tools and solutions to streamline, automate, schedule time, share information and collaborate with stakeholders will help to improve the experience for everyone.

 Minimising the chances of any stages of the process being delayed, mismanaged or cancelled, will improve first impressions that the new employee has of the employer brand and increase the likelihood of them becoming a productive and long standing member of the team.

 “Well structured onboarding processes produce employees that are 69% more likely to remain with the business up to 3 years*”